evansbenj/XT_WW_WZ_WY/7_dN_dS_for_each_gene.md

-# First get the coordinates of each gene
+# First get the coordinates of each exon within each gene

 I wrote a perl script that does this:
 ```